 Have family members (including your child) take turns standing too close or just the right distance when talking to each other.
 Take videos of these scenes and review them together so your child has a clear idea of what appropriate spacing looks like.

 Explain that if someone in a conversation takes a step back, your child should remain in place.
 The person is signaling that more distance between them would be better.
-Discuss other social cues your child can look for to see if the other person is uncomfortable.
+Talk about other social cues your child can look for to see if the other person is uncomfortable.

-With enough repetition, kids can learn the rules of personal space and more easily call up strategies to keep a proper distance.
+With enough repetition, kids can learn the rules of personal space and use strategies to keep a proper distance.
 Give your child a reminder phrase, such as “To be cool, an arm’s length is the rule.”

-Hear an expert explain ways to teach your child about personal space.
-And read how a mom used the “elbow rule” to help her son learn to not stand so close to others.
+Looking for more ways to help your child learn about personal space?
+Read how a mom used the “elbow rule” to help her son learn to not stand so close to others.

 About the author